Up to 50% off sofas & mattresses — limited‑time deals.

 • Components starting at: $1,505 (Member)

-• Cushion construction and warranty positioning for the Cloud line: feather-and-down feel around a foam core; guaranteed for life
+• Cushion build and warranty: feather-and-down wrap over a foam core; guaranteed for life

 Review Score